 Because, although Pastor Jerry was not that involved with me during that fourth season, it was the impact he had made on me eight years earlier that still made a huge impact on the way I handled our marriage crisis.

 So now, fast forward many years later and Pastor Jerry’s voice still has a huge influence on our lives.
 Because it is now our voice that stands with a hurting spouse and says, “don’t give up, with God nothing is impossible.”
-Regardless of the situation and how bleak it may appear, we refuse to believe and we refuse to say someone’s marriage cannot be saved.
+Regardless of the situation and how bleak it may appear, we refuse to be naysayers.
+We refuse to say someone’s marriage cannot be saved.

 Sometimes it puts us on opposing sides of other people who would prefer that one spouse give up on a marriage where they have been hurt.
 And there are times we can certainly understand why everyone else would say that a marriage is over and a hurting spouse should move on.